pgomez-a/netwhat/README.md

 Keenetic: <a href="https://help.keenetic.com/hc/en-us/articles/213965789-What-is-the-difference-between-a-public-and-private-IP-address-">What is the difference between a public and a private IP address?</a><br>
 Digital Ocean: <a href="https://www.digitalocean.com/community/tutorials/understanding-ip-addresses-subnets-and-cidr-notation-for-networking">Understanding IP Addresses, Subnets, and CIDR Notatio for Networking</a><br>
 Study-ccna: <a href="https://study-ccna.com/classes-of-ip-addresses/">Classes of IP addresses</a><br>
-Fortinet: <a href="https://www.fortinet.com/resources/cyberglossary/tcp-ip">What is a Transmission Control Protocol TCP/IP Model?</a>
+Fortinet: <a href="https://www.fortinet.com/resources/cyberglossary/tcp-ip">What is a Transmission Control Protocol TCP/IP Model?</a><br>
+Cloudflare: <a href="https://www.cloudflare.com/es-es/learning/ddos/glossary/user-datagram-protocol-udp/">What is User Datagram Protocol (UDP/IP)?</a><br>
+Plixer: <a href="https://www.plixer.com/blog/network-layers-explained/">The Network Layers Explained</a>
+Infoblox: <a href="https://www.infoblox.com/glossary/dhcp-server/">What is a DHCP Server?</a><br>